 Novra has a diverse group composition resulting from strategic acquisitions.
-Notably, in 2016, Novra expanded its operations significantly through the acquisition of International Datacasting Corporation ("IDC") and its whollyowned U.S. subsidiary, consolidating their expertise in satellite data distribution.
+Notably, in 2016, Novra expanded its operations significantly through the acquisition of International Datacasting Corporation ("IDC") and its whollyowned U.S. subsidiary, International Datacasting of America ("IDA"), consolidating their expertise in satellite data distribution.
 Furthermore, on December 29, 2017, Novra acquired a 51.6% controlling interest in Wegener Corporation ("Wegener"), enhancing its capabilities in digital media management and distribution technologies, including applications in digital signage, radio, and television (refer to Note 4 for further details).